Development guide for GitLab official CI/CD components

 • Inputs: A table showing the input names, types, default values (if any) and descriptions.

-• Variables (when applicable): The variable names, possible values, and descriptions.
+• Variables (when applicable): The variable names, supported values, and descriptions.

 • Contribute: Notes and how to get in touch with the maintainers.
 Usually the contribution process should follow the official guide.